spark-jobserver/spark-jobserver/README.md

 ad-hoc job (which creates a context on the spot).
 For example, add urls of dependent jars for a context.

     POST '/contexts/my-new-context?dependent-jar-uris=file:///some/path/of/my-foo-lib.jar'

+NOTE: Only the latest `dependent-jar-uris` (btw it’s jar-uris, not jars-uri) takes effect.
+You can specify multiple URIs by comma-separating them.
+So like this:

+    &dependent-jar-uris=file:///path/a.jar,file:///path/b.jar

 When creating a context via POST /contexts, the query params are used to override the default configuration in spark.context-settings.
 For example,